Skip to main content

 1. Decide if refinancing makes sense for you

-• Your current loan has a prepayment penalty: A prepayment penalty is a fee for paying your loan off early and could cancel out any refinancing savings.
+• Your current loan has a prepayment penalty: A prepayment penalty is a fee for paying your loan off early and could cancel out any potential refinancing savings.

 • You owe more than your car is worth: Securing favorable loan terms could prove problematic if the balance on your loan is greater than the value of your vehicle.

-• You have an old vehicle: Some lenders won't refinance older or high-mileage vehicles, so it could prove more beneficial long term to upgrade your car.
+• You have an old vehicle: Some lenders won't refinance older or high mileage vehicles, so it could prove more beneficial long term to upgrade your car.

 2. Check your credit

 Lenders rely heavily on your credit report and credit score when approving a loan and determining an interest rate.
 A higher credit score typically translates into lower interest rates.
-Keep an eye on your credit, as it may have improved over time.
+Keep an eye on your credit, as it may have changed over time.

 3. Gather relevant documents